MathEXLab/PySPOD/README.md

   </a>
 </p>

-# **PySPOD**: A parallel and distributed Python Spectral Proper Orthogonal Decomposition + latent space emulation
+# *PySPOD*: A parallel, distributed Python SPOD package

 ## Table of contents